 The following are a few of my family’s traditions that we build on every year as we get rid of our “chametz” that no longer serves us:

 2. The Haggadah (Hebrew for “the telling”) is the book of blessings and instructions for the Seder.
-We just started using Debra Mazer’s Open-Eyed Heart-Wide Haggadah last year – a beautifully illustrated, progressive ritual guide for Passover.
+We use Debra Mazer’s Open-Eyed Heart-Wide Haggadah – a beautifully illustrated, progressive ritual guide for Passover.
 Full of meaning, spirituality, and incredible art.
+Check out our Instagram live conversation below.

-3. We make, serve and share organic food – and as much locally grown and made as possible – and we make sure to take everyone around our table into consideration – allergies, lifestyle, beliefs (in our home that means nut-free and plant-based, so thank goodness for quinoa!).
+3. We make, serve and share organic food according to the Kind Food Plate – and as much locally grown and made as possible supporting Empathy Economics– and we make sure to take everyone around our table into consideration – allergies, lifestyle, beliefs (in our home that means nut-free and plant-based, so thank goodness for quinoa!).

-4. An organic and vegan Seder Plate is at the centre of our table, and includes homegrown microgreens, nut-free haroset, a roasted beet, an avocado pit, sea salt water, and an orange (if you don’t know the symbolism of the orange, here’s a great explanation).
+4. An organic and vegan Seder Plate is at the centre of our table, and includes homegrown microgreens, nut-free haroset, a roasted beet, an avocado pit, sea salt water, and an orange.

 5. Organic Spelt Matzah – now widely available!
 We are also trying something new this year – a gluten-free version made from kosher oats directly from a Toronto Rabbi – you can’t imagine what you can find when you go looking!